-What challenges are addressed with the Aptitude Lease Accounting Engine?
+What challenges are addressed with Aptitude’s Lease Accounting Software?

 The new leasing standard poses significant accounting and finance issues with wide implications for your finance operations.
 These may include: